 Ps.
 104:30 “Send forth your spirit, they are created and you renew the face of the earth.”

 I like this verse because it shows a complete faith in God that the Holy Spirit will come to us and completely change our lives and the whole world.
 We can overlook what the Spirit does in our lives and in the world.
 But the Holy Spirit is the one who is always at work and coming to our aid.
 It is the one who gives us so many gifts in order to persevere in our lives with Christ.

 What are your favorite activities outside of the seminary?

 I like to go out for dinner with friends.
 I also enjoy staying in and watching something on TV or Netflix.
 I can never pass up a good book either by a spiritual master or a good theologian.

 Where do you like to go pray?

 I like to pray in the prayer balcony of the chapel at St. Francis Seminary.
 It gives me a clear, bird’s eye view of the chapel.
 It is very intimate and relaxing place to be in and talk with the Lord.

 Where do you do your best studying?

-My room so I can be more comfortable with my surroundings and have more space while studying.
+I like to study in my room so I can be comfortable with my surroundings and have more space to spread out while studying.